 Phil has a fantastic understanding of the UK Arts market & prides himself on putting audience development at the heart of all his work, which has included various artist development initiatives.

 Helen Kumar – Producer has over 12 years experience project managing, devising and delivering dance and drama workshops.
 She worked as Dance Development Officer at The Brewery Arts Centre in Kendal for 10 years.
 Her diverse experience gives her a range of transferable skills.
 As a dance programmer, she programmed both National and International Companies to bring exciting and inspirational work to new audiences at the venue.
 She has experience in producing tours for companies based both in the UK and Internationally.
 Currently Dance Engagement Coordinator at Dance City she is now building on her vast experience of working in many sides of the dance sector and is keen to develop her role as a producer.

-Kate has worked in the arts sector for 13 years.
+Kate has worked in the arts sector for 15 years.
 Having trained in Fine Art at Central St. Martins School of Art, she moved on to work in art galleries and arts venues in London and then later in Newcastle upon Tyne, finding her footing in communications and digital marketing.
-She has since started her own company, La Lune, and is also Digital Communications Coordinator at Dance City where she works with national and international dance companies.
+She has since started her own company, La Lune, worked with Dance City and is Marketing & Communications Manager for award-winning dance theatre company balletLORENT.

 ASSOCIATE ARTIST & LIGHTING DESIGN

 Ed Yetton has work in the industry for over 14 years.
 He has worked nationally and internationally as production manager and relighter for Jasmin Vardimon, Akrah Khan, Jose Agudo and Arthur Pita.

 Ed‘s previous lighting designs have been nominated for a knights of illumination award (Little Match Girl), and he has recently enjoyed collaborating with Tom Hobden, on his new work, 20 Questions.